Combloux, France: Family Ski Guide

 The Honest Tradeoffs

-Combloux sits at 1,100m, and warm spells can strip the lower slopes bare.
-This is the single biggest risk for families booking here.
-Come mid-January to mid-March when snow cover is most reliable, and stick to the higher Beauregard sector on soft days.
+At 1,100m, Combloux is the lowest village in this guide's Mont Blanc section, and warm spells can strip the lower slopes bare.
+This is the single biggest risk.
+Come mid-January to mid-March and stick to the higher Beauregard sector on soft days.
+Saint-Gervais, starting at 1,400m on the slopes, holds snow a bit longer.

 Combloux is a French village that operates in French.
 Signage, menus, lift staff.
-All of it.
-ESF Combloux instructors speak English, but don't expect the bilingual hand-holding you'd get in Verbier.
-Download Google Translate offline before you arrive and you'll navigate just fine.
+ESF instructors speak English, but do not expect the bilingual handholding of Verbier or Courchevel.

 The village goes quiet after dinner.
-If you need après-ski buzz, Megève is 10 minutes by car.
-But honestly, with kids asleep and Mont Blanc glowing outside your window, you probably won't notice.
+Megeve is 10 minutes by car if you need evening life.
+But with tired kids and Mont Blanc glowing outside your window, quiet starts to feel like the point.

 Similar Resorts